Another important aspect to consider when calculating your ROI and reviewing your investment, is the financial risk vs. the financial reward.

-Integrations is a significant factor of your ROI.
+Integrations are a significant factor in your ROI.
 While many features are built into PAR Brink cloud-based POS software, some third-party integrations might be needed to fill in the cracks of your business model to provide your guests with the ultimate dining experience.
-Solid integration, both core systems and third-party enhancements, allows you the agility and flexibility to select the best customer-facing solutions for your business and your budget, and are then easily integrated into your restaurant POS software.
+Solid integration, both core systems, and third-party enhancements allow you the agility and flexibility to select the best customer-facing solutions for your business and your budget and are then easily integrated into your restaurant POS software.
 Your business will have the ability to continually deliver the innovations your customers need, and the data integration and visibility your operation demands.

 Risk and Reward

-Another important aspect to consider when calculating your ROI and reviewing your investment, is the financial risk vs. the financial reward.
+Another important aspect to consider when calculating your ROI and reviewing your investment is a financial risk vs. the financial reward.
 Ask yourself the following questions:

 - How much risk is involved?